bekk/bekk-christmas/post/javascript/the-state-of-frontend-five-years-later.md

 ---
 ## Types are here, and you should be using them

 In 2014 I wrote my first big application using Backbone.
-Not particularily early to the party, I know, but it was definitely a step up from my former favourite frontend framework, jQuery Spaghetti 2.0.
+Not particularly early to the party, I know, but it was definitely a step up from my former favourite frontend framework, jQuery Spaghetti 2.0.
 TypeScript was out already back then, but for some reason that was mostly for the .Net developers.
 Us Java guys were too cool.
 So instead we just passed around objects called `data` and `opts`, and console logged them to figure out what the heck was going on.
 And then we forgot to remove the console logging, and the application crashed in Internet Explorer in production.

 Even then, writing large scale JavaScript application without types was starting to look like a rather shoddy idea.
 Coming back to frontend now, I had the pleasure of meeting a codebase where types had just been introduced.
 And what a joy!
 Not only does the types make life soo much easier, it even turns out that TypeScript has become a quite decent type system!